DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 | numpad 7 / 9 | pitch (x-axis) |
 | numpad 4 / 6 | roll  (z-axis) |
 | numpad 1 / 3 | yaw   (y-axis) |

-#### Epic Games Store

-If your installation of Hogwarts Legacy is from the Epic Games Store, then motion controls might not work at first.

-A suggested fix is to remove the file
-"C:\Program Files\Epic Games\Hogwarts Legacy\Phoenix\Binaries\Win64\EOSSDK-Win64-Shipping.dll"

-Rename it, move it to another folder, or delete it entirely.

 ### Menu & Map